Rank-transformed subsampling: inference for multiple data splitting and exchangeable p-values: Introduction

 Moreover, the aggregation also boosts the power as evidenced by \cref{fig:gauss-loc}.
 One can show that the power of the aggregated test is given by

 where $L=1$ corresponds to the power of the single-split test.
 For a small $\mu$ and a large $L$, we have

 so the slope of local power is improved by a factor of $1 / \sqrt{\rho}$.
-This improvement can be particularly significant when $\rho$ takes a small positive value, which is common for the settings considered in the paper.
-For example, statistics resulting from two random splits are expected to be weakly correlated.
+This improvement can be particularly significant when $\rho$ takes a small positive value, which is not uncommon for the settings considered in the paper such as statistics resulting from two random splits of data.

 \end{example} From the example above, one may be tempted to conclude that to perform the aggregated test, we only need to estimate the correlation $\rho$ (e.g., through the empirical variance computed from $T^{(1)}, T^{(2)}, \dots$).
 However, the joint normality assumption on the statistics $T^{(1)}, T^{(2)}, \dots$, which further implies the normality of $\bar{T}_{1:L}$, need not hold in practice.
 In other words, even if every $T^{(l)}$ is marginally normal or asymptotically normal, the \emph{dependence} among the statistics need not be a normal copula even in large samples.
 Consider the following example due to \citet{kim2020dimension}.